PodYapolskiy/modern-ner-el-and-re/README.md

 ## Overview

-We intended to implement a service that would create a knowledge graph based on the text submitted for input and present this information as a graph or a mindmap to the end user.
+We aimed to implement a service that would create a knowledge graph based on the text submitted for input and present this information as a graph or a mindmap to the end user.
 Key technologies for that are <u>Named Entity Recognition (NER)</u>, <u>Entity Linking (EL)</u>, and <u>Relation Extraction (RE)</u>.
+Yet the main problem was that there were no solutions available for Russian language.

 *Example input:*